TechGunnerINC/TechGunner/README.md

 # Our Platform Description

-Ignite your flaming potential on Tech Gunner INC.!
+Ignite your flaming potential on Tech Gunner!

 Dive into captivating blogs that ignite your curiosity.